Bluscream/Enhanced_Steam_Standalone/README.md

 1. Clone this repository.

-2. If nginx and rinetd aren't installed already, so.
-On Debian based systems (Debian, Ubuntu,
-   Linux Mint etc.) open a terminal and use this command:
+2. If nginx and rinetd aren't installed already, do so.
+On Debian based systems (Debian, Ubuntu, Linux Mint etc.) open a terminal and use this command:

        sudo apt-get install nginx rinetd